tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ### 5. Instructor Do: Review Creating Amazon S3 Buckets (10 min)

-In this activity, you should verify that all the students were able to login into their AWS Management Console using their `administrator` IAM user, and also created a private and a public bucket.
+For this activity, verify that all students were able to login into their AWS Management Console using their `administrator` IAM user, and created private and public buckets.

-Ask TAs to support those students that may have any issue.
-Close the review activity by explaining to students that, since Amazon S3 is a cloud storage service where they can potentially store people's personal or sensitive information, they should be careful about being compliant with the personal information protection legislation.
-The legislations may vary depending on the nature of the service they want to provide, or the province or country of residence of their potential users or customers.
+Ask TAs to support students that may have any issues.
+Close the review activity by explaining to students that, since Amazon S3 is a cloud storage service that can store personal and/or sensitive information, they should be careful to be compliant with the personal information protection legislation.
+Legislation may vary depending on the nature of the service they want to provide, or the province or country of residence of their potential users or customers.

-Recall students that AWS is compliant with the most important security and information privacy compliance programs.
+Remind students that AWS is compliant with the most important security and information privacy compliance programs.

 Slack out the link of the [AWS Compliance Programs webpage](https://aws.amazon.com/compliance/programs/) for further reference.